 Several years ago, I went for an interview for a teaching position at a local dance school.
 I wanted to expand my horizons and gain experience teaching at as many schools as possible.
 The director of the school and I had a lengthy conversation following the interview about teaching ballet technique.
 She mentioned that she is “very big on technique” at her school and will expect even her youngest students to stand at the ballet barre and practice their tendus from 5th position.
-At the time, I was an inexperienced teacher of little ones, and I therefore completely agreed with her method and told her that I, too, was “big on technique”.
+At the time, I was an inexperienced teacher of little ones, hadn’t done all of my research, and therefore completely agreed with her method, telling her that I, too, was “big on technique”.

 So, what’s the big deal?
 Why shouldn’t the youngest ones have the same expectations set on them as the older ones?
 If they were to be great someday, they needed a strict regimen of ballet technique pumped into them from the beginning, right?
 It made sense to me.

 Do you ever wish you could go back to a younger version of yourself and transfer a mental download of what you know now?
 I certainly do.
 Shortly after this interview, I came in contact with curriculum written by Ruth H. Brinkerhoff.
 My eyes were opened to the growth patterns of young children, and my mind was completely changed about the progression of teaching ballet technique.